MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-overview.md

 The template repositories to use as starting point are:

-- [https://github.com/microsoft/AL-Go-PTE](https://github.com/microsoft/AL-Go-PTE) is the GitHub repository template for per-tenant extensions.
-For creating a per-tenant extension, this is your starting point.
+- For creating a **per-tenant extension**, this is your starting point **[https://github.com/microsoft/AL-Go-PTE](https://github.com/microsoft/AL-Go-PTE)** is the GitHub repository template for per-tenant extensions.
-- [https://github.com/microsoft/AL-Go-AppSource](https://github.com/microsoft/AL-Go-AppSource) is the GitHub repository template for AppSource apps.
-For creating an AppSource app, this is your starting point.
+- For creating an **AppSource app**, this is your starting point **[https://github.com/microsoft/AL-Go-AppSource](https://github.com/microsoft/AL-Go-AppSource)** is the GitHub repository template for AppSource apps.

 The usage scenarios below take you through how to get started and how to perform the most common tasks.